Find a Law Firm

 Not all firms are yet listed on our lender panel search tool which is still relatively new.
 Law firms are listing on a daily basis and it is probably the case that your lawyer is on the Sainsburys Bank conveyancing lawyer and you should probably take them at their word.
 Please do feel free to suggest that they completing their listing on our site as it would only cost them £1 a month to list themselves as being on the Sainsburys Bank solicitor panel.

-I was due to move into my first house last Friday.
-My solicitor is on the Sainsburys Bank conveyancing panel but has moved offices 8 weeks ago and had not advised Sainsburys Bank of their new address.
-Sainsburys Bank is now refusing to release my funds until such time as their systems are up to date with the correct details.
+I was scheduled to move into my first house yesterday.
+My solicitor is on the Sainsburys Bank conveyancing panel but has moved offices in the past couple of months and had not informed Sainsburys Bank of their new address.
+Sainsburys Bank has locked down the release of mortgage funds as the information from the solicitors isn't correct.

-This is as unusual as it is unlucky.
+This is a rare situation indeed.
 The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
-It may be prudent to enlist the help of your local Sainsburys Bank branch or your mortgage broker to see if they can help.
+It may be prudent to enlist the help of your local Sainsburys Bank branch or your mortgage broker to see if they can assist.